CloudLabsAI-Azure/AI-Gateway-with-APIM/Exercise 3: Exposing MCP Tools via API Management.md

 ## Task 1: Expose existing MCP Servers in API Management

+In this task, you’ll deploy and test the Model Context Protocol (MCP) architecture using Azure API Management (APIM).
+You’ll learn how to connect AI agents with various backend tools (like GitHub Issues, ServiceNow incidents, or weather APIs) through a unified API gateway, using OAuth 2.0 credential management and token validation policies to ensure secure communication.

+1. In Visual Studio Code, open the **lab (1)** folder, expand the **model-context-protocol (2)** folder, and click **model-context-protocol.ipynb (3)**.

+1. Once the notebook opens, take a moment to review its structure and descriptions to understand the workflow, initialization, resource deployment, server build, and validation.

+1. Next, scroll down to **Initialize notebook variables** and **Run** the cell.
+This step initializes environment variables used for the entire deployment.
+It defines resource group names, Azure region, container registry, deployment identifiers, AI Foundry configuration, and APIM settings.

+1. Next, **run** the cell that installs or updates the Azure AI Projects package and the Agent Framework library.

+1. Scroll down to **Verify the Azure CLI and the connected Azure subscription** and **Run** the cell.
+This command verifies that the Azure CLI is installed and authenticated to the correct subscription.
+It retrieves your User Email, Tenant ID, and Subscription ID to confirm that you’re working in the intended Azure environment.

+1. Next, scroll to **Create deployment using 🦾 Bicep** and **Run** the cell to deploy all the resources required for the MCP setup.

+1. After the Bicep deployment completes, scroll down to **Get the deployment outputs** and **Run** the cell.

+1. Next, scroll down to **Build and deploy the MCP Servers** and **Run** the cell.
+This step compiles and publishes multiple MCP servers (for example, Weather, Oncall, GitHub Issues, and ServiceNow Incidents) using your Azure Container Registry.

+1. Next, scroll down to **Test MCP Endpoints** and **Run** the cell.
+This test sends requests to each deployed MCP service to verify connectivity and correct responses.

+1. Scroll to **Test OAuth Credential Management** and **Run** the cell.
+This step confirms that the APIM Credential Manager securely handles OAuth tokens for the MCP servers.

+1. Finally, scroll down to **Verify AI Agent Tool Integration** and **Run** the cell.
+This demonstrates how Azure API Management and the MCP servers enable LLM-based agents to dynamically discover and use external tools.
+The AI Agent connects to APIM, authenticates using tokens managed by the Credential Manager, and executes MCP tool calls (like checking GitHub issues or fetching weather details).

 ## Task 2: Publish REST APIs as MCP tools in API Management

 In this task, you will deploy and test the Model Context Protocol (MCP) using Azure API Management (APIM).
 You will initialize environment variables, deploy the required infrastructure using Bicep, and verify MCP server connectivity using Python SDK commands.